Selling A House With Tenants In Colorado

 Do My Tenants Have To Play Nice When I Sell The Home?

 As the property owner and landlord, you are entitled to sell the house to whoever you want to, and this is important to remember.
 The tenants may be occupying the property, but you are still the owner and it is within your rights to sell whenever and to whomever you choose.
-If you do decide to sell, the lease agreement that you have with them will still remain in place.
+If you do decide to sell, the lease agreement that you have with them will remain in place.

 What if I Don’t Have a Standard Lease Agreement?